socketry/cool.io/README.markdown

 receives new connections, it will create new instances of the given connection class for each connection.

-Finally, we attach our newly created server to the Cool.io event loop, so the loop will monitor it for incoming events, and kick everything off with cool.io.run.
-Calling cool.io.run will block, listening for events on the server we attached to the loop.
+Finally, we kick everything off with cool.io.run.
+Calling cool.io.run will block, listening for events on our server.

 Using Cool.io subclasses directly
 ---------------------------------